-This job does require a specific set of technical knowledge, but most employers don’t require a four-year college degree in order to obtain this position.
+This job does require a specific set of technical and computer knowledge, but most employers don’t require a four-year college degree in order to obtain this position.
 They’re often more concerned with your specific, job-related skills.

 Network specialists earn a median annual salary of $56,708 according to PayScale.

 Power plant operators watch over and maintain power plant equipment to ensure that everything is functioning properly to generate power safely and reliably.